Information for Our Community

 Nygel Williams MHA

-Nygel is an active member of the National Association for Health Service Executives, St. Louis Chapter, where he previously served as Treasurer and on the communications committee.
-He is also Treasurer for the Missouri Coalition for the Environment and a member of the Medical Group Management Association.
-In addition to this, Nygel is a co-host of the Healthcare Hustle Podcast.
-A multimedia project focused on spotlighting leadership in the healthcare space.
+Nygel is an active member of the National Association for Health Service Executives, St. Louis Chapter, where he previously served as treasurer and on the communications committee.
+He is also treasurer for the Missouri Coalition for the Environment and a member of the Medical Group Management Association.
+In addition to this, Nygel is a co-host of the Healthcare Hustle Podcast, a multimedia project focused on spotlighting leadership in the health-care space.

 Sobia Shahab, MHA